-- are responsible for their own actions and behaviour and avoid any conduct which would lead any reasonable person to question their motivation and intentions; - work in an open and transparent way; - work with other colleagues, where possible, in situations open to question - discuss and/or take advice from school management over any incident which may give rise to concern;

-- record any incidents or decisions made; - apply the same professional standards regardless of gender, sexuality or disability - comply and are aware of the confidentiality policy - are aware that breaches of the law and other professional guidelines could result in criminal or disciplinary action being taken against them.
+- are responsible for their own actions and behaviour and avoid any conduct which would lead any reasonable person to question their motivation and intentions - work in an open and transparent way - work with other colleagues, where possible, in situations open to question - discuss and/or take advice from school management over any incident which may give rise to concern - · record any incidents or decisions made - apply the same professional standards regardless of gender, sexuality, or disability - comply and are aware of the confidentiality policy - are aware that breaches of the law and other professional guidelines could result in criminal or disciplinary action being taken against them.

-If our staff have any concerns about the conduct of another member of staff they will report these to the headteacher.
-If staff members have concerns about the headteacher, these will be reported to the chair of governors.
-The Headteacher/Chair of Governors will then consider if the concerns need to be reported to the LADO.
+If our staff have any concerns about the conduct of another member of staff, they will report these to the headteacher only, not any other staff member.
+If staff members have concerns about the headteacher, these will be reported to the Chair of Governors.
+The Headteacher/Chair of Governors/CEO will then consider if the concerns need to be reported to the LADO.